-WFOE stands for Wholly Foreign-Owned Enterprise As the name rightly indicates, a WFOE is an organization set up in China, entirely owned by a foreign investor.
+WFOE stands for Wholly Foreign-Owned Enterprise.
+As the name rightly indicates, a WFOE (sometimes referred to as WOFE) is an organization set up in China, entirely owned by a foreign investor.
 Further, it represents a 100% autonomous, financial legal entity, bearing lawful obligations independently.

 For WFOE incorporation service in China please consult our dedicated page.

 Today, a WFOE, sometimes also referred to as WOFE, is the most used market entry vehicle for foreign investors searching for new markets as China has become one of the world’s most interesting investment destinations.
 It offers foreign investors a highly flexible market entry.

 Why should a WFOE be incorporated in China?

 The concept of WFOE was borne out of China’s will to encourage manufacturing activities that are either trade-oriented or presented cutting-edge technology.

 The main reasons to setup a WFOE are

 - address human resources independently;